johnbywater/quantdsl/README.md

 ### Software

-This library is an implementation in Python of Quant DSL.
+This library is an implementation of Quant DSL in Python.

 In addition to the Quant DSL expressions above, function `def` statements are supported.
 User defined functions can be used